Unit 1: General Claim Submission Guidelines

 Special Circumstances for Terminated Accounts

-Upon termination of a self-funded group, Highmark West Virginia will continue to process claims for a period of time as specified in the terminated self-funded account’s contract.
+Upon termination of a self-funded group, Highmark will continue to process claims for a period of time as specified in the terminated self-funded account’s contract.
 This is otherwise referred to as a “run-out period.”
-Often the run-out period is less than twelve (12) months, and claims received after this period will be denied.
+Often the run-out period is less than 12 months, and claims received after this period will be denied.

 Certain evaluation and management (E&M) Current Procedural Terminology (CPT®) codes distinguish between new and established patients.
 New patient visits are reported with procedure codes 99201, 99202, 99203, 99204, or 99205.
 Once the provider establishes a new patient, subsequent visits should be billed with 99211, 99212, 99213, 99214, or 99215.